dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 9 - Imitation Learning (Fundamental).md

 CS237B Lecture 12: Imitation Learning

 ## Problem Definition
-Reinforcement Learning suffer from setting approporiate
+Reinforcement Learning suffer from setting appropriate reward function and getting potentially sparse reward.
+This results in

 ## Summary of the methodology presented: algorithm, input-output